 The list will grow, expand and change over time, so shouldn’t be considered definitive at any point, but will always be accurate.

 The Alliance of Independent Authors: A worldwide organisation solely for indie authors.
 Hosts twice-yearly fringe events.

 The Society of Authors: A UK-based trade union open to indie authors all around the world.

 Draft2Digital: Sell your books on a wide range of platforms, all through one dashboard.
 Free to use.

 Vellum: Mac-based software used for creating beautiful book files.
 Simple, intuitive and very cost-effective if you plan to write a handful of books.

 Mailchimp: One of the most popular tools for maintaining a mailing list.
 Free for your first 2,000 subscribers, with scaled payment options thereafter.

-KDP Rocket*: A piece of software to help you find the best Amazon categories and AMS keywords for your marketing campaigns.
+Publisher Rocket: A piece of software to help you find the best Amazon categories and AMS keywords for your marketing campaigns.